CZ-NIC/dns-probe/doc/Architecture.rst

 ====================

 This is the master thread of DNS Probe.
-The configuration thread loads the configuration from YAML file, initializes the network ports for packet capture, and spawns worker threads and the export thread.
+The configuration thread loads configuration from Sysrepo data store, initializes the network ports for packet capture, and spawns worker threads and the export thread.
 It also locks those threads to CPU's logical cores.
 For each spawned thread, the configuration thread creates a two-way communication link for sending configuration changes to the threads and for listening to messages from the threads.

-After the initial configuration is done, the thread polls the remote management API for configuration changes and messages on the communication links.
+After the initial configuration is done, the thread polls Sysrepo data store for configuration changes and communication links for messages from other threads.
 If a worker or export thread encounters an error, it sends a message through the communication link to the configuration thread and the configuration thread is then responsible for shutting down the rest of the probe.
-If there's a change of probe's configuration via remote management API, the configuration thread is alerted and it then distributes the updated configuration to the rest of the probe's threads.
-It is also responsible for periodic aggregation of runtime statistics from all threads and sending via the remote management API.
+If there's a change of probe's configuration in Sysrepo, the configuration thread is alerted and it then distributes the updated configuration to the rest of the probe's threads.
+It is also responsible for periodic aggregation of runtime statistics from all threads and sending them via Sysrepo.
 If time-based rotation of the output is enabled in probe's configuration, the configuration thread takes care of the periodic timer and alerts all threads when it's time to rotate the output.

 Initialization of network ports
 -------------------------------